Privacy notices

 How long will we keep your information for?

-We keep and dispose of all records in line with our record retention schedule.
-Information about this can be found at https://link/retention-schedule/ and will comply with the Data Protection 2018.
+We keep and dispose of all records in line with our record retention schedule (pdf, 68kb).

-What precautions are in place to protect the loss, misuse or alteration of your information?
+What security precautions are in place to protect the loss, misuse or alteration of your information?

 Your personal data will be stored electronically or in hard copy files as appropriate.
 The Council uses a variety of different systems to process and store personal data.
 We are strongly committed to data security and will take reasonable and appropriate steps to protect your personal information from unauthorised access, loss, misuse, alteration or corruption.
 We have put in place physical, electronic, and managerial procedures to safeguard the information you provide to us.
 However, we cannot guarantee the security of any information you transmit to us.
 We recommend that you take every precaution to protect your personal information.